PostHog/posthog.com/contents/handbook/help.md

 You can list and categorize issues

-If you want someone to see an issue, @mention them and/or slack them the link.
+If you want someone to see an issue, @mention them and/or Slack them the link.

 ### Don't yolo merge

 Do not "yolo merge" ie force a change to our website or platform without someone else checking it.
 This should _only_ happen in emergencies, _even_ for simple changes.
 It is _so_ frequent that we find issues.
 If you have _any_ doubt, get someone else to look at it first.